Read examples of obesity prevention initiatives and strategies for educators, health providers and policy makers of rural communities.

 Media use has been shown to negatively affect a child's sleep, especially in the context of evening use or with a television in the child's bedroom.
 Little is known about how content choices and adult co-use affect this relationship.
 This study describes the impact of media content, timing and use on child sleep.

-Short Sleep Duration and Behavioral Symptoms of Attention-Deficit/Hyperactivity Disorder in Healthy 7- to 8-Year-Old Children
+Short Sleep Duration and Behavioral Symptoms of Attention-Deficit/Hyperactivity Disorder in Healthy 7- to 8-Year-Old Children (PDF)

 This study evaluates whether short sleep is associated with behavioral symptoms of attention-deficit/hyperactivity disorder in 7- to 8-year-old children.